Novel Topological Effects in Dense QCD in a Magnetic Field: Topological and LLL Origin of the Anomalous Electric Four-Current

 How does this translate into the anomalous electric charge?
-If we now multiply the topological quark number density of each flavor (\ref{Quark-Number-Flavor}) by its electric charge, and then sum in flavor, we obtain the same anomalous electric charge density (\ref{anomalous-Charge}) that was found from the axion term in the electromagnetic action.
-This result underlines not just the topological origin of the anomalous electric charge, but its connection to the spectral asymmetry of the LLL.
+If we now multiply the topological quark number density of each flavor (\ref{Quark-Number-Flavor}) by its electric charge and then sum in flavor, we obtain the same anomalous electric charge density

+that is found directly from the axion term in the electromagnetic action: the anomalous contribution to (\ref{1}).
+This result underlines not just the topological origin of the anomalous electric charge, but as importantly, its connection to the spectral asymmetry of the LLL energies.

-Since both the anomalous electric charge and the anomalous Hall current come from the same chiral anomaly term in the action, it is safe to say that they both originate from the spectral asymmetry of the LLL modes.
+Since the anomalous electric charge and the anomalous Hall current come from the same chiral anomaly term in the action, it is safe to say that they both originate from the spectral asymmetry of the LLL modes.